canada-ca/Open_First_Whitepaper/8_Definitions.md

 **Open standards** a standard which is transparent, currently relevant, open for participation, impartiality and built by consensus, available for free, and maintained by an active community.

 **Free Software** is software that respects users' freedom and community.
 The term “free” is more a matter of liberty than price, as it refers to the users’ freedom to run, copy, distribute, study, change and improve the software.
+For most practical puproses it means the same as Open Source Software, although this is widely debated.

 **Open Source Software** is software with its source code made available with a license in which the copyright holder provides the rights to study, change, and distribute the software to anyone and for any purpose.